Duals of Higher Vector Spaces: n -duals and pairings

 \begin{remark} We can see immediately from the proof that if $\huaV$ is a $\VS$ $n$-groupoid, then the right induced map $\lambda_{\langle, \rangle}^r$ is exactly $EZ^H$.
 In a sense, this is the best case scenario, where the information of $N(\huaV)^*[-n]$ does not get lost at all, not just up to homotopy as in the case of an $n$-type.
-To make this statement more precise we follow the principle that $n$-dualization corresponds to shifted dualization on the normalized complexes but the Dold-Kan correspondence only sees non-negative degrees.
+This is because $n$-dualization corresponds to shifted dualization on the normalized complexes but the Dold-Kan correspondence only sees non-negative degrees.